-The Office of Disability Services works with students and other offices on campus concerning universityrelated accommodations.
 To receive accommodations, students with disabilities must self-identify by providing current documentation from an appropriately licensed professional on official stationary regarding the nature and extent of the disability and the recommended accommodation(s).
-Detailed self-identification, documentation, and accommodation request information is available from the Office of Disability Services.
-Documentation must address the specific diagnosis, tests used in making the diagnosis, and test scores, where appropriate.
+Detailed self-identification, documentation and accommodation request information is available from the Office of Disability Services.